 These are instructions for using the Zotero Word Plugin.
-For the LibreOffice plugin, see here.
+For plugins for LibreOffice or Google Docs, see Word Processor Plugins.

 The Zotero tab contains these icons: